 Christ the King Sixth Forms are one of 21 national centres chosen from across England by the Department for Education for the programme.

 Centres were selected as Centres for Excellence in Maths, as organisations with the commitment, capacity and system leadership skills required to drive innovation and improvement in both their institution and beyond.
 Christ the King has a history of being a research driven College, having taken part in schemes such as the Mayor of London’s London Schools Excellence Fund (LSEF).

 As part of the project, Christ the King Sixth Forms runs networking meetings with other local schools and colleges, takes part in evidence gathering, training and development and has access to support and challenge.
 The aims of the network meetings are to share best practice and develop teaching approaches which focus on teaching maths to students up to level 2.

-The Minister of State for Apprenticeships and Skills, Anne Milton MP, visited Christ the King: Emmanuel, to look at the work Christ the King is doing as part of the Centres for Excellence in Maths programme.
+The Former Minister of State for Apprenticeships and Skills, Anne Milton MP, visited Christ the King: Emmanuel, to look at the work Christ the King is doing as part of the Centres for Excellence in Maths programme.

 Anne Milton visited the Emmanuel site and met with senior management, governors, ETF representatives, teaching staff and students.
 She visited maths teaching classrooms to see the teaching approaches in action.

 Apprenticeships and Skills Minister, Anne Milton said; “Maths is vital for work and everyday life and we know that achieving a good level in maths increases your chances of getting a job, an apprenticeship or progressing to further and higher education.
 So it was fantastic to see our Centres for Excellence in Maths programme up and running at Christ the King Sixth Form Sixth Forms and helping arm students with the knowledge they need to progress.
 It was a pleasure to meet with the staff and students today and I look forward to hearing more about the progress they continue to make.”